A-noximous/nylon/README.md

 # What is Nylon?
-Nylon is a Fabric Utility mod adding several *small* tweaks that make the game easier to play.
+Nylon is a client side Fabric Utility mod adding several *small* tweaks that make the game easier to play.

 ## What does it include?
 Nylon currently has the following features:<br />